xcart/xcart-docs/_pages/kb_en/shipping/custom_table_rates.md

 8. Make sure that all the products that will be shipped using this shipping method have the option **Requires shipping** (in older X-Cart versions - **Shippable**) enabled.

 That is all.
 Now the shipping rates for orders shipped using this method will be calculated based on the table of the custom rates you created.

+If necessary, the above described method can also be used to set up free shipping for certain types of orders.
+More information on setting up free shipping with custom table rates can be found in the section {% link "Free Shipping on Orders That Meet Certain Conditions" ref_T9GhEfev %} of this manual.